 The RCHS School Counseling Office can assist students and families with College and Career Planning.
-The Department's website (https://www.rockbridge.k12.va.us/domain/397) has many helpful resources.
+The Department's website (https://sites.google.com/rockbridge.k12.va.us/schoolcounseling) has many helpful resources.
 All students and families are also encouraged to subscribe to the department's weekly email newsletter, which contains information about scholarship opportunities, enrichment opportunities, standardized testing dates, college visit dates, and much more.
+A sign up link is available on the website.